 The area thrived and by the 1960s the site employed 6000 people, specialising in heavy engineering projects.
 In the mid 1970s the site was bought by The Davy Corporation.
 Foreign competition led to dwindling orders and a general decline, the site finally closed in 1987

-I decided to take a walk around the site and reflect on the changes that had occurred over the past few decades.
+I decided to have a wander around the site and reflect on the changes that had occurred over the past few decades.

 I’m guessing that Thornaby railway station fell outside of the TDC development area boundary.
 If you are travelling along the Tees valley railway line, this station is the only access to Thornaby and central Stockton, it does not make a good first impression.
-Given that the world’s first passenger railway ran within a short walk from the station.
-The only reference to this is George Stephenson House, home of HM Revenue & Customs, a building located some distance from the railway station.
+The world’s first passenger railway ran within a short walk from the station yet the only reference to this is George Stephenson House, home of HM Revenue & Customs, a building located some distance from the railway station.

 My impression of the whole Teesdale site is that the planners took a year zero approach.
 There is no evidence or acknowledgement that this area was once a thriving, prosperous part of industrial Teesside, the land here is historically sterile.

 In other parts of the country, you can find clues to a site’s history by looking at the names of the roads and buildings, that is not the case here.
 The roads have all been named after prominent foreign universities; Yale, Stanford, Princeton, Fudan, Sabatier, and bizarrely, West Point Military Academy.

 The two saving graces of this site are, the riverside frontage, which is extensive, and the fast growing vegetation which manages to hide much of the architectual blandness behind grassy banks and thick foliage.